emski/login/README.md

 # Running the application

 in bash/console type 'grunt'.
 This will compile the project and fire up web browser.
+The compiled code will be located in the 'dist' folder